RomeoCantCode/psbackup/README.md

 * More efficiency: change += with .add / .remove / convert array to collections https://www.jonathanmedd.net/2014/01/adding-and-removing-items-from-a-powershell-array.html
 * Backup: Check if file fits to target disk before backup instead of just checking if disk limit is reached.
 * Recycle bin instead always reporting that a file will be deleted soon.
-* Instead of config variables use Powershell like parameters (eg: -Retentiondays 180 -Sources X:\Test,D:\Folder)
+* Instead of config variables use Powershell like parameters whre it does make sense (eg: -Retentiondays 180 -Sources X:\Test,D:\Folder)
+* Use seperate config file
 * Add different languages (german, english, ..?)
 * Add reporting to Windows Eventlog additional to text logfile